Generalized Statistics on Lattices: Framework for Generalized Statistics

 \subsubsection{Excitations and unitaries on simplicial complex}

-Following the description of the T-junction process, the construction of the invariant starts with fixing the possible configurations of the excitations in the space.
+Following the description of the T-junction process, the construction of the invariant starts by fixing the possible configurations of the excitations in space.
 We define the \textbf{excitation model} as follows: \begin{definition} \textnormal{An excitation model defined on a tensor product Hilbert space $\mathcal{H}$ over a $d$-dimensional spatial manifold $M$ consists of the following components: \begin{enumerate} \item A finite Abelian group $\mathcal{A}$.
 Each group element $a\in \mathcal{A}$ corresponds to a configuration of the excitations in the space $M$.
 For each configuration $a \in\mathcal{A}$, there exists a state $|a\rangle \in \mathcal{H}$, such that the states that correspond to different configurations are orthogonal.\footnote{For simplicity, we typically assume that $M$ is a sphere, ensuring that the ground state has no topological degeneracy.
-This assumption is valid since the generalized statistics is a local property and is insensitive to the global topology.} \item A finite set $\mathcal{S}$ and a map $\partial: \mathcal{S} \to \mathcal{A}$, such that $\text{Im}\partial$ contains all generators of $\mathcal{A}$.
+This assumption is valid since the generalized statistics is a local property and is insensitive to the global topology.} \item {\change A finite set $\mathcal{S}$ and a map $\partial: \mathcal{S} \to \mathcal{A}$, such that $\text{Im}\partial$ generates $\mathcal{A}$.
 Each element $s \in \mathcal{S}$ represents a unitary operator that creates the excitation $\partial s$.
-For each $s \in\mathcal{S}$, there is a unitary operator $U(s)$ such that $U(s) |a\rangle \propto |a + \partial s\rangle$ for all $s \in\mathcal{S}$ and $a \in\mathcal{A}$.
-The unitary $U(s)$ has a support at a $(p+1)$-dimensional locus $\operatorname{supp}(s)\subset M$. \end{enumerate} } \end{definition}
+For each $s \in \mathcal{S}$, there exists a unitary operator $U(s)$ such that $U(s) |a\rangle \propto |a + \partial s\rangle$ for all $a \in \mathcal{A}$.
+The support of the unitary $U(s)$ is the $(p+1)$-dimensional locus $\operatorname{supp}(s) \subset M$.} \end{enumerate} } \end{definition}

 We note that the above definition assumes the invertible symmetry with group-like fusion rule, and further that the fusion group is finite and Abelian.
 One can extend the above definition to the case of invertible non-Abelian group symmetries, which will be studied in Sec.~\ref{subsec:nonabelian}.